Shankar–Jaikishan

-Shankar–Jaikishan (also known as S-J) were an Indian composer duo of the Hindi film industry, working together from 1949 to 1971.
-They are widely considered to be one of the greatest music composers of the Hindi film industry.
+Shankar–Jaikishan, consisting of Shankar Singh Ram Singh Raghuvanshi (15 October 1922 - 26 April 1987, aged 64) and Jaikishan Dayabhai Panchal (4 November 1929 - 12 September 1971, aged 41), also known as S-J, were an Indian composer duo of the Hindi film industry, who worked together from 1949 to 1971.
+They are widely considered to be the greatest music composers of the Hindi film industry.
+From 1949 until Jaikishan's death in 1971, they composed musical scores for 136 films, introducing a new level of orchestral richness in film music.
+S-J collaborated with legendary singers such as Mukesh (singer), Mohammed Rafi, Manna Dey, Kishore Kumar, Talat Mahmood, Lata Mangeshkar, Suman Kalyanpur, Asha Bhosle and Sharda.
+They also worked extensively with lyricists Shailendra and Hasrat Jaipuri, with whom they created some of the most memorable songs in their career.

+Along with other artists, Shankar–Jaikishan composed timeless melodies during the 1950s, 1960s, and early 1970s.
+Their best work was noted for being raga-based while maintaining both melodic charm and orchestral richness.

+Although primarily active in the Hindi film industry as a composer duo, they strongly influenced the next generation of Indian music directors.
+Their songs remain popular in India and abroad, and continue to inspire composers decades after their deaths.

-After Jaikishan's death in 1971, Shankar continued as a music director alone until his own death in 1987.
-During this solo career, he was still credited as 'Shankar–Jaikishan'.
-Shankar–Jaikishan, along with other artists, composed "everlasting" and "immortal melodies" in the 1950s, 1960s, and early 1970s.
-Their best work was noted for being "raga-based and having both lilt and sonority".
+After Jaikishan's death in 1971, Shankar continued working as a music director and composed music for 43 films until his death in 1987.
+During this solo period, he continued to be credited under the name "Shankar–Jaikishan".

 Early life

 Shankar

 Shankar Singh Ram Singh Raghuvanshi (15 October 1922 – 26 April 1987) was from Hyderabad, British India.
 During his formative years, Shankar played the tabla and learned the art formally from Baba Nasir Khansahib.
 For many years, Shankar studied as a disciple of the legendary composer Khawaja Khurshid Anwar, in whose orchestra he performed.

 Shankar started his career with a theater group run by Satyanarayan and Hemawati, before shifting to Prithvi Theatre where he played tabla and performed some minor roles in plays.
 It was at Prithvi Theatre that he learnt to play and mastered several other instruments like Sitar, Accordion and Piano.
 Besides his work at Prithvi Theatre, he also started working as an assistant to the leading composer duo of Husnlal Bhagatram and nurtured the ambition of becoming an independent music director.